-- 6. Replace the battery bay cover as follows: - Align the tabs on the bay cover with the grooves on the system chassis. - Lower the cover onto the bay and slide it into place.
+- 6. Replace the battery bay cover as follows: - Align the tabs on the bay cover with the grooves on the system chassis. - Lower the cover onto the bay and slide it into place, until the release latches lock.

 Figure 2-8 Replacing the Cover